 One of the reasons sales inventory tends to increase when temperatures rise is because houses show better.
 Trees and flowers are in bloom, and grass turns green again.
 Houses look much better in the spring sunlight.

 There’s also pent-up demand.
 Sellers and buyers can often sit it out during the winter months.
 Sellers generally price their homes high during the spring, and then bidding wars and competitive backup offers tend to break out, which can make for a challenging environment in which to purchase a home.

 Home prices may be top dollar but buying in the spring is popular for a lot of reasons.
 Families want to get settled before a new school year, there’s more time to shop for a home together and the weather makes it an overall more enjoyable experience.

 If you commit to buying in the spring, prepare to move quickly.

-What About Buying In The Summer?
+Buying A House In The Summer

 The summer is still a busy buying season, but you can get a great deal if you’re willing to sit tight until the end of the summer.
 The market is full of battle-ready buyers in the early part of the season.
 Like spring, be ready to move quickly.

 Expect to come in with a strong offer and not just on price.
 Sellers want to go with a buyer who is serious and can close the deal.
 If you need to sell your home to purchase a new one, it’s a perfect time to do so.
 There’s a better chance you can time your sale and purchase together since lots of buyers are on the hunt.

 In most areas the market slows down a bit as it gets closer to August.
 Late August traditionally gives you a great opportunity to find deals, because sellers slash prices even further.
 Don’t blow off the houses that have languished on the market during the spring and summer selling seasons.
 There are numerous reasons why a home might not have sold.
 It may be that a buyer backed out.
 Regardless, a home that has been on the market for an extended period may end up being a great find.